 It can be seen though that the field RMS improves with time on station.
-That is to say that the longer one observes, the lower the RMS.
+That is to say, the longer one observes, the lower the RMS.
 This is evident when looking at the upper and lower limits and distribution of the RMS in the RT1 and RT4 plots.
-The question is weather this field RMS actually translates to accuracy.
-For instance, the one bad initialization that was shown earlier had a field RMS of less than 1cm.
+The question is whether this field RMS actually translates to accuracy.
+For instance, the one bad initialization shown earlier had a field RMS of less than 1cm.